What does The Trust Professional Liability insurance policy cover?

 Why must my independent contractors carry their own coverage?

-When an independent contractor does not carry his or her own coverage, plaintiffs often look for "deep pockets" - any source that can pay for damages.
+When an independent contractor does not carry their own coverage, plaintiffs often look for "deep pockets" - any source that can pay for damages.
 The determination often has more to do with the ability to pay rather than the guilt of the party.
 When an independent contractor does not have coverage, it is far more likely that the principal will be sued for the independent contractor's actions.
 The Trust helps by allowing insureds to purchase coverage under their policy for uninsured independent contractors.
 If there is a claim, the damages are assigned to the correct party, and not you, the principal.

 Back to top